Aaron’s protects data in custom applications built on ServiceNow with the Developer Platform – Watch the story.

 Training your employees can take you only so far when it comes to mitigating the risks of insider threat.
 If someone is determined to expose your data, the best response is a strong set of automated alerts and custom actions to prevent the data from leaking outside the organization.

 With Nightfall, you can delete messages that contain information that could lead to a data breach, such as API keys and credentials, PII like credit card numbers, or protected health information (PHI) like medical record numbers.
 Set up automatic notifications to let users know when they share data in unsafe ways across your cloud applications.
-Nightfall provides a way to establish granular rules with our policy engine; and, use our API platform to set up custom detectors to scan any SaaS or IaaS platform.
+Nightfall provides a way to establish granular rules with our policy engine; and, use our developer platform to set up custom detectors to scan any SaaS or IaaS platform.
 Any piece of data that needs protecting is covered with Nightfall.

 Schedule a demo at the link below to see how Nightfall automates some of the most time-consuming aspects of data loss prevention.